ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

 is use `rm` but ensure you don't have a trailing slash following the link
-name: `rm tmpdir`. **NB** if you use `rm -r tmpdir/`, this will delete the contents of the directory you have linked to which is likely not what you want to do, so be careful.
+name: `rm tmpdir`. **NB** if you use `rm -r tmpdir/`, this will delete the contents of the directory you have linked to which is likely not what you want to do, so be careful. blabla

 ## Introduction